 Degrees and Certificates

 Introduction to the fundamentals of business law and the principles of the American legal system including criminal, tort, and business law, contracts, sales, Uniform Commercial Code, and employment.
 Familiarity with Washington’s RCWs (Revised Codes of Washington) and WACs (Washington Administrative Codes) emphasized through researching regional business law cases.
-(E)
+(Elective)

 Designed for those who are thinking about starting their own business or who wish to expand an existing small business.
 Focus is on the basics of how to run a business.
 Students will create a business plan for a business of their choice that includes sections on business form, production, management, marketing, and financials.

 Focuses on maximizing economic value or wealth for business owners: a study of how to allocate scarce resources over time under conditions of uncertainty.
 Students will consider such financial decisions as when to introduce a new product, when to invest in new assets, when to replace existing assets, when to borrow from banks, when to issue stocks or bonds, and how much cash to maintain.
 Concepts of cash flow analysis and financial planning, time value of money, net present value of cash flows, valuation of stocks and bonds, capital budgeting, and ratio analysis will be explored.
 This class may include students from multiple sections.

 Provides opportunities to assume the role of employees in a business and gain practical experience prior to paid employment.